aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/resize-eps-images/_index.md

 }
 ```

-## Step 2: Resizing in Inches
+## How to Resize EPS in Inches

-Now, let's resize an EPS image in inches, a common unit used in graphic design.
+Inches are frequently used by graphic designers when preparing assets for print.

 ```csharp
 public static void ResizeInInches()